tinacms/tina.io/content/docs/extending-tina/validation.md

 ---
 title: Validation
-id: '/docs/extending-tina/validation'
+id: '/docs/extending-tina/validation/'
-prev: null
+prev: '/docs/extending-tina/overview'
-next: null
+next: '/docs/extending-tina/custom-field-components'
 ---

 Tina allows frontend validation to be provided in the form of a function.
 This function returns a `string` of an error message if the value is **invalid** and returns `null` if the field is **valid**.